 I loved collecting my eldest from school and hearing all about her day.
 Picking up my still sleepy baby from her cot after her lunchtime nap never grew old.

 So yes it will be incredibly hard.
-Far harder than staying.
+Often harder than staying.

 You’ll doubt yourself and you’ll have to be strong when others doubt you.
 But if you’re not happy, not fulfilled, miserable or are counting down the hours until the end of the day, the days until the weekends and the years until retirement then it’s time to get out.
 Now.